-- 1. First Offense: A verbal warning and note on file - 2.
-Second Offense: A written warning and note home; classroom level consequence administered - Third Offense: An office visit and phone call home; consequence and action plan administered from administration in conjunction with teacher, student, and parent - 4.
+- 1. First Offense: A verbal warning and note in FACTS - 2.
+Second Offense: A written warning and note home; classroom level consequence administered - 3.
+Third Offense: An office visit and phone call home; consequence and action plan administered from administration in conjunction with teacher, student, and parent - 4.
 Fourth Offense: A family conference to direct future options